Chenyangming9/llvm-project/clang/docs/LibASTMatchersTutorial.rst

 is a working knowledge of C++ and the command line.

 In order to work on the compiler, you need some basic knowledge of the abstract syntax tree (AST).
-To this end, the reader is encouraged to skim the :doc:`Introduction to the Clang
+To this end, the reader is incouraged to skim the :doc:`Introduction to the Clang
 AST <IntroductionToTheClangAST>`